Hamiltonian gauge theory with corners: constraint reduction and flux superselection

-\begin{remark}[Shifting the momentum form---part 1] In various cases of interest $\X$ just lacks a natural origin with respect to which $\bH$ can be naturally defined, i.e.\ a prescription that allows us to say that $\bi_{\rho(\cdot)}\bom$ is indeed exact---a consideration that comes before any discussion of the actual choice of $\bH$.
-This is especially evident in Chern--Simons theory (Section \ref{sec:ex-ChernSimons}).
-We will assume that the spaces of fields we are working with, when not vector spaces, have been implemented with a choice of reference.
-The typical case of interest is when working with affine spaces of connections.
-We refer the reader to \cite{iglesias2010moment} for a more general perspective on the need of a reference configuration to define the momentum map in a diffeological treatment of symplectic geometry.\footnote{Ultimately this is due to the fact that only $\bd\bH$, and not $\bH$ itself, is intrinsically defined; which means that the latter can only be obtained upon ``integration'', an operation which requires a choice of origin.} However, we will not keep track of this initial choice of reference, since it is only provisional and might have to be adjusted later on (Section \ref{sec:flux}). \end{remark}
+We will assume that the spaces of fields we are working with, , have been endowed with an arbitrary choice of reference configuration to make this integration possible (See \cite{iglesias2010moment} for a more general perspective on the need of a reference configuration to define momentum maps in a diffeological treatment of symplectic geometry).
+However, we will not keep track of this initial choice of reference, since it is only provisional and might have to be adjusted later on (Section \ref{sec:flux}).

-\begin{remark}[Shifting the momentum form---part 2] Given $(\X,\bom,\bH)$ as above, the local momentum form $\bH$ is uniquely defined only \emph{up to} a shift $\bH\mapsto \bH + \balpha$ by a field-space constant $\balpha\in\oloc^{\text{top},0}(\Sigma \times \X,\dual{\fG})$, $\bd \balpha = 0 $.
-In the following, such $\balpha$'s will be more succinctly thought of as elements $\balpha\in\oloc^{\text{top}}(\Sigma,\dual{\fG})$.
-In Lemma \ref{lem:shiftcocycle}, we will discuss the consequence of this shift ambiguity on the equivariance properties of $\bH$.
-A covariant phase space analysis shows that when $(\X,\bom,\G,\bH)$ is issued from a Lagrangian gauge theory, $\bH$ can be identified with Noether's current which is in turn ``bulk-equivariant''\footnote{The precise sense of this expression is clarified in Definition \ref{def:equivariance}.} and only ambiguous up to $d$-exact terms (Appendix \ref{app:covariant}, Remark \ref{rmk:covambiguity}).
-Motivated by this observation, in Assumption \ref{ass:setup} we will restrict the freedom of shifting $\bH$ only by $d$-exact, field-space constant, terms. \end{remark}